-This plant-based spinach side dish is incredibly easy to make, and it’s a Korean side dish that can be enjoyed at any time.
+This plant-based and dairy free spinach side dish is incredibly easy to make, and it’s a Korean side dish that can be enjoyed at any time.
 A quick blanch and a mix of some quintessential Korean flavours, and you’ll have a side dish ready to go in 10-minutes.
 Couldn’t ask for more!

 More Korean Side Dishes Recipes (Banchan 반찬)